Lostlitus/notes/cpp/expression.md

 And the original proposals can be read [here](https://stackoverflow.com/a/38169963/13692802).

 *Expression only* means an object itself **never** has any value category.
-We should not confuse expression and object .
+We should not confuse expression and object.
 The reason why you can find imprecise statements like `Object xx is a lvalue` is because an object itself can be used as an expression, and an expression with only a named object is a lvalue expression.